NameIsA/NameIsA/README.md

 ### Hi there 👋

-I'm some idiot who breaks things.
+I'm a collaborator on the ProdigyMathGameHacking repository.

-I can code in JavaScript, HTML, CSS, PHP, and C#.
-I've also expiremented with other languages, such as Python, Lua, Java, and others.
+I can code in JavaScript, HTML, CSS, PHP, and C#, and I've been into web development for about 3 years now.

-I am mainly interested in cybersecurity and web development.

 Reach me at the email listed on my profile (You'll have to be signed in to see it)